Last updated 15th January 2021

 To install the software package, use the following command:

 apt-get install fail2ban

 Once the software package is installed, you need to modify its configuration file to customise it to your usage.
-Before you make any changes, we would recommend that you make a backup of the configuration file by entering the following command:
+Before you make any changes, we recommend that you create a backup of the configuration file by entering the following command:

 cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.conf.backup

 Once you have completed these changes, restart the service using this command:

 For any additional information and recommendations concerning Fail2ban, please refer to the official documentation for this tool.